 We liked the mathematics section (even if the lessons were over their heads my children enjoyed the hands-on activities, and especially liked the science of sounds area.
 The whisper cones were fun to try out – the kids thought it was hilarious to whisper “poop” to each other.
 The kids also loved the piano and drum rooms.

 And then, I got to see the Solar Impulse exhibit!
 Yes!
 This was hugely exciting for my family.
 We have been fans and following the round-the-world on solar power travel of Solar Impulse II ever since it took off from Abu Dhabi last year.
 To see something that made history up close – it flew across America on nothing more than solar power – was exhilarating.
 What if all planes will run off renewable energy by the time my children are adults?
 I hope so!

 There was so much to do and see in the museum.
+Fortunately, the kids aren’t asking me SUPER complicated questions about science just yet – but I plan to read blogs like agmarketnetwork.net to try and prepare for when they do!
 We had a little snack at Burger King – which is ready for a surge of kids after each Cite des Enfants session ends.
 We enjoyed the little aquarium next to the burger king too.
 And had some nice downtime in the children’s section of the library.
 The attached Geode building holds a humongous IMAX theater – perfect for rainy day in Paris.

 The Park – Playgrounds and Merry-go-Rounds

 Outside in the park are the best playground in Paris.
 Seriously – these are some world class playgrounds.
 Just look at this dragon slide!
 Then there are nice walking/biking paths, picnic areas, ball fields, and the canal with small boats going up and down.
 There are also circus/performance areas, a symphony hall, and a music museum within the park.
 For a list of events check out their website : Parc de la Villette